CtrlAltJesse/IAmRespondingKiosk/README.md

 When you computer reboots, it should launch into the dashboard for I Am Responding automatically.

-## Section 4 - Automated Reboot and Updates (Optional, but Recommended)
+## Section 4 - Other things you may want to do
 ### Automatic Reboot
 If you are in the IAmResponding browser window, hit [Ctrl]+[Alt]+[F1] to get to a console.